imbal/rson/rson.md

 ## Basics

+- true, false, null,
+- 1233, 1.234, "string",
-- true, false, null, 1.234, "string", [list, ...], {key:value, unordered:dictionary}
+- [list, ...], {key:value, unordered:dictionary}

+- # and not // for comments (so that // can be an operator in supersets)

-- Ignore any Byte Order Marks
+- Ignore leading Byte Order Marks
+- Leading zeros / Underscores in numbers
 - Hexadecimal 0x..., Binary 0b..., Octal 0c222
-- Hex Floats (C99), +/-Infinity, Nan
+- Hex Floats (C99), and support for +/-Infinity, Nan through decorators
-- Leading zeros / Underscores in numbers

 - Trailing commas in lists and dictionaries [1,2,3] / {"a":1,}
 - Sets: {1,2,3}, Ordered Dictionaries ["a":1] (called a table in the spec)

 - 'strings' "strings" and """ multiline strings """ / ''' multiline strings '''
-- # and not // for comments (so that // can be an operator in supersets)
+- \UFFFFFFFF escape too

-- bytestrings: b"...."
+- bytestrings: b"...." with \xFF escape
+- @decorate <Literal>
+- parenthesis, and C string hack (" aaa" "aaa")

 Maybe:
 - Last Key wins in Ordered/Unordered dictionary
+- Or automatic array? key:1 Key:1 ~>key[1,1]
+- nested key defs "foo"."bar":{...} is "foo":{"bar":...}
 No:

 - Barewords.
 Just no. It never works out. cf 'No Capes' in the Incredibles.
 No.